sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Cosmic rays altering the state of bit in a computer.
 Higher you go from earth's surface cosmic radiation increases.
 Blue screen appearing randomly could be due to cosmic particles

-- [How postgre stores rows][Databases]
-    - PostgreSQL stores the actual data into segment files (more generally called heap files).
-Typically its fixed to 1GB size but you can configure that at compile time using --with-segsize.
-When a table or index exceeds 1 GB, it is divided into gigabyte-sized segments.
-This arrangement avoids problems on platforms that have file size limitations but 1GB is very conservative choice for any modern platform.
-These segment files contain data in fixed size pages which is usually 8Kb, although a different page size can be selected when compiling the server with --with-blocksize option but this size usually falls in ideal size when considering performance and reliability tradeoffs.
-If the page size is too small, rows won’t fit inside the page and if it’s too large there is risk of write failure because hardware generally can only guarantee atomicity for a fixed size blocks which can vary disk to disk (usually ranges from 512 bytes to 4096 bytes).
-    - Internally PostgreSQL maintains a unique row id for our data which is usually opaque to users.
-We can query it explicitly to see its value.in ctid First digit stand for the page number and the second digit stands for the tuple number.
-PostgreSQL moves around these tuples when VACUUM is run to defragment the page.

 - Stock Markets
     - Terminologies used by Short sellers
     -  “spoofing,” -  involves flooding the market with fake orders in an effort to push a stock price up or down,
     - "Scalping" - short-sellers cash out their positions without disclosing it

-- [Code Obfuscation types][Security]
-    - Name obfuscation - replaces the names of packages, classes, methods, and fields with meaningless sequences of characters.
-Sometimes the package structure is also modified, which further obscures the names of packages and classes.
-    - Flow obfuscation -  modifies code order or the controlflow graph, and string encryption, whic encrypts the constant strings in the code.
-Some tools may go further and obfuscate the XML files in the resource part of the APK

 - Deng Xiaoping is going to go down as one of the greatest leaders that any nation ever had.
 Because he had to give up his own ideology to do something else that worked better.